 The Bradford Factor is a scoring system designed to help measure the impact of absenteeism on a business.
-The disruption caused by frequent, short term absences is often far greater than that caused by occasional long term absences, and the Bradford Factor is excellent at differentiating between the two.
-In doing so, it measures absenteeism over a rolling 365 days and provides a value for each employee known as their Bradford Score.
+The disruption caused by frequent, short term absences is often far greater than that caused by occasional long term absences.

-Because the Bradford Factor involves a rolling 365 days calculation, the score may well change from day-to-day, as old absences ‘drop off’ and new ones are added.
-This makes the calculation time-consuming when performed manually, meaning that many companies decide not to adopt it.
-However, this is not an issue for Captureit, which maintains accurate scores at all times.
+The Bradford Factor calculation is usually based on a set period which could be 52 weeks or a rolling 365 days calculation, and so the score may well change from day-to-day, as old absences ‘drop off’ and new ones are added.
+This makes the calculation time-consuming when performed manually.
+However, Captureit takes care of this automatically for you and maintains accurate scores at all times.

 The score takes into account the number of days lost due to absenteeism and the number of separate instances on which the employee has been absent.
-An ‘instance’ is defined as a continuous period of absence.
-For example, an employee sickness for three consecutive (working) days would count as one instance, as would a single absence for just one day.
+For example, an employee who is sick for three consecutive (working) days would count as one instance.
+An employee who is sick for a single day would also count as one instance.

-An employee’s Bradford Score is calculated as follows:-
+An employee’s Bradford Score is calculated as shown in the picture: